opsds-abn/assessment/README.md

 ## Case description
 For this case we use a dataset of a company which has committed fraud in the past.
-You are requested to build a model that predicts persons of interest within the company.
+You are requested to build a model that predicts persons of interest within the company or perform a data analysis and tell a story about the data.

 ## Data
 The dataset contains a list of employees and features containing salary, secondary benefits and email message data.
 The data contains a lot of missing values.